-On 17th July 2019, SETsquared Bristol ran a free ‘Jump start your business plan’ community workshop at Barton Hill Settlement, with funding from The University of Bristol.
-Aspiring entrepreneurs and start-up Founders, with businesses ranging from consultancies, arts and social enterprise, were treated to an informative, practical and interactive one-day session from the Global No1 Incubator’s Entrepreneur-in-Residence, Greville Commins.
+SETsquared Bristol ran a free ‘Jump start your business plan’ community workshop at Barton Hill Settlement, with funding from the University of Bristol.
+Aspiring entrepreneurs and startup Founders, with businesses ranging from consultancies, arts and social enterprise, were treated to an informative, practical and interactive one-day session from the Global No1 Incubator’s previous Entrepreneur in Residence, Greville Commins.
 Here we share our top tips from the session.

 It doesn’t matter whether a business is for enterprise or not for profit – to create a successful business, you need more than just an idea.
 You need to identify a problem/need to create an attractive market.
 It’s much easier to start a business if you have a unique product/solution, and a scalable, profitable model.

 The purpose – why do I need to write a business plan?

 A business plan needs to specify the who, what, when, why and how of your business.
 The ability to succinctly explain what you do verbally, as well as in the plan, is very important.